-LEVEL OF RISK MANAGEMENT MATURITY
+OVERALL STATE OF RISK MANAGEMENT MATURITY LEVEL OF RISK MANAGEMENT MATURITY

-When we breakdown the descriptions of their organization's risk oversight processes, we find room for improvement continues to exist.
+When we break down the descriptions of their organization's risk oversight processes, we find room for improvement continues to exist.

 PERCENTAGE OF RESPONDENTS

 What is the level of maturity of your organization's risk management oversight?
 Very Immature Developing Evolving Mature Robust

-Full Sample 11% 23% 38% 25% 3%
+Full Sample 15% 21% 35% 24% 5%

-Largest Organizations 2% 18% 37% 38% 5%
+Largest Organizations 5% 16% 32% 37% 10%

-Public Companies 1% 13% 36% 43% 7%
+Public Companies 3% 11% 38% 38% 10%

-Financial Services 5% 15% 43% 32% 5%
+Financial Services 16% 17% 31% 29% 7%

-Not-for-Profit Organizations 12% 25% 47% 15% 1%
+Not-for-Profit Organizations 10% 25% 40% 21% 4%

-- The level of sophistication of underlying risk management processes still remains fairly immature (e.g., "very immature" or "developing") for just over one-third of those responding to our survey. - While public companies appear to have more robust risk management oversight processes, half of the public companies would not describe their processes that way.
+- The level of sophistication of underlying risk management processes still remains fairly immature (e.g., "very immature" or "developing") for just over one-third of the full sample of those responding to our survey. - The lack of overall maturity for financial services organizations is surprising, especially that 33% describe their processes as "very immature" or "developing."